 (c) recommend that PHARMAC decline to list a pharmaceutical on the Pharmaceutical Schedule.

-These Subcommittee minutes will be reviewed by PTAC at its meeting on 22 & 23 August 2019, the record of which will be available in due course.
+These Subcommittee minutes were reviewed by PTAC at its meeting on 23 & 24 May 2019, the record of which will be available in due course.

 Table of Contents